National Assessment of Educational Progress (NAEP)

 WHY IS NAEP IMPORTANT?

+Beginning in 2014 the Office of Special Education Programs (OSEP) at the U.S. Dept. of Education (ED) instituted a revised approach to the way it determines how states are implementing the Individuals with Disabilities Education Act, known as Results Driven Accountability (RDA).
 The performance and participation of students with disabilities (students with IEPs) on the NAEP in mathematics and reading play an important role in this new rating system.
 Information on how each state performed on ED's annual ratings is available here.
 Importantly, the performance of students with disabilities on annual state assessments in math and reading is not included in the ratings - only the participation of students with disabilities.
 In fact, NAEP accounts for two-thirds of a state's total score on the "results" part of states' annual rating (compliance elements also play a big part.)

 SO HOW ARE STUDENTS WITH DISABILITIES DOING?

-black triangle 2022 NAEP Results for Students with Disabilities :: Rank-ordered by State The percentage of students with disabilities performing at Basic or above rank-ordered from highest to lowest states and compared to the nation.
+2024 NAEP Results for Students with Disabilities :: Rank-ordered by State The percentage of students with disabilities performing at Basic or above rank-ordered from highest to lowest states and compared to the nation.